MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/custom-reporting-and-database-schema-reference-for-telemetry-dashboard.md

 ## Overview of custom reports in Office Telemetry Dashboard

 The built-in worksheets in Office Telemetry Dashboard show you a relevant subset of the data that is collected by the agents.
 However, the built-in worksheets aren't customizable, and you might want to see a combined view of data that appears on different worksheets.
-This is where custom reporting can help you use PivotTable reports to view telemetry data in meaningful ways.
+This is where custom reporting can help you use PivotTable reports to view data in meaningful ways.

 For example, the following screen shot shows a custom report that lists the unregistered ActiveX controls that are detected on monitored clients.
 You can see that we've added fields to display the solution name, user name, and business group (as configured for Label 2 when the agents were deployed).
 This report helps us identify the solutions that use unregistered ActiveX controls and who is using them.
 In contrast, the **Documents** worksheet lists these solutions but doesn't have a column to indicate whether unregistered ActiveX controls are detected.
 You have to view the **Document sessions** worksheet for each document to see whether ActiveX controls are being used.